derpflanz/solaredge-notifier/README.md

 5. If there is a response, process it:
     5a.
 If set to always, notify with output of yesterday 5b.
-If set to threshold, check threshold and notify if lower
+If set to threshold, check threshold and notify if lower 5c.
+If set to 'lower than average', notify if lower than last week's average
 6. If notification is tapped, open the DiagActivity to show yesterday, last week, last month output